 While C. diff infections occasionally cause problems in individuals with no known risk factors, there are some who are at greater risk for contracting it.

 - Staying in a health care facility (i.e., hospitals, nursing homes, and long-term care facilities)

 - Frequent, recent, or long-term use of antibiotics

 - Weakened immune system

-There are currently no approved treatments to prevent C. diff infection.
+There are currently no approved vaccines or antibiotics to prevent C. diff infection.

 Why is prevention needed?

 - Over the last 10 years C. diff infection rates have increased 4-fold.

 - C. diff spores are very resilient and easy to transmit